I’ve got quite a few of these going now.

 Yeah, I’m fairly certain I’ve found paradise.

 If you’ve been following along with my Tonga updates, you’ll already know I can’t get enough of Ha’apai.
 I’ve been talking about it non-stop since leaving the islands and I’m determined to convince as many people as possible to experience it for themselves.
-I’m even planning on taking Dave there before the end of the year.

 Where even is Ha’apai, though?